-The anticipated performance and funding period is for October xx, 2024 - September 30, 2025.

-Subsequent to the first 12-month budget period, funding will be awarded for up to four (4) option years.
+The anticipated performance and funding period is April 1, 2025, through September 30, 2025.
+Subsequent to the first 6-month period, funding will be awarded in 12-month grant periods for up to 4 option years.
 The number of awards, budget periods and award amounts are contingent upon the continued availability of funds and the recipient performance.